Disconnected entanglement entropy as a marker of edge modes in a periodically driven Kitaev chain: DEE for periodic modulation of chemical potential in presence of spatial disorder and temporal noise

+The Majorana edge-modes are robust against weak perturbations and the robustness of the Majorana modes against weak perturbations has been explored in several studies (see Ref.~\cite{hu15,balabanov17,rieder18,jorg19}).
 In this section, we discuss the behavior of the DEE for a periodically driven Kitaev chain in the presence of spatial disorder as well as temporal noise, and we establish that the Floquet Majorana modes are robust against weak spatial and temporal disorder.